hulop/blelocpp/README.md

 # BLE localization library
-This is a BLE beacon-based localization library.
+A BLE beacon-based localization library.
+This library is used as an iOS framework in NavCogIOSv3.
-It is necessary to build this library as an iOS Framework before building NavCog2.

 ## Prerequisites
 - [cereal version 1.1.2](http://uscilab.github.io/cereal/) (BSD License)